hapify/pure/README.md

 ## License

-Hapify Pure is released under the MIT License.
+Hapify Schema is released under the MIT License.